ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Theoretical Analysis

 \begin{proof} Let $X_k \in \{0,1\}$ indicate a correct prediction by view $k$, with $\E[X_k] = 1-p > 1/2$.
 The majority vote errs when $\sum_k X_k \leq K/2$, i.e., $\bar{X} \leq 1/2$.
 Since $\E[\bar{X}] = 1-p$, Hoeffding's inequality gives $\Pr[\bar{X} \leq 1/2] \leq \exp(-2K(1/2 - p)^2)$. \end{proof}

 \begin{remark} The independence assumption is critical and is the primary reason ArrowFlow uses diverse projection strategies.
 If all views used the same projection, their errors would be perfectly correlated and the ensemble would provide no benefit.
 Under full independence, $K = 7$ views with per-view error $p = 0.20$ would yield a 6$\times$ error reduction (exact binomial).
-Empirically, ArrowFlow's 7 views reduce error by 2--3$\times$ (Table~\ref{tab:progression}), which is less than the independent-view prediction, indicating that projection diversity achieves only partial decorrelation.
-The gap between theoretical and observed reduction quantifies the residual correlation among views---an important factor when choosing the number of views. \end{remark}
+Empirically, ArrowFlow's 7 views reduce error by $1.3$--$3.3\times$ (Table~\ref{tab:progression}), which is less than the independent-view prediction, indicating that projection diversity achieves only partial decorrelation.
+The gap between theoretical and observed reduction quantifies the residual correlation among views---an important factor when choosing the number of views.
+This bound is therefore best read as an \emph{idealized} (independent, binary) benchmark: under pairwise error correlation $\rho > 0$ the effective number of independent voters is roughly $K/(1 + (K-1)\rho)$, so the exponential rate degrades accordingly, and the tasks here are multiclass rather than binary.
+A direct measurement of inter-view error correlation would turn this from generic theory into evidence about the actual architecture; we leave that to future work. \end{remark}